danthegoodman1/SQLGateway/README.md

 # SQLGateway

 Access your SQL database over HTTP like it’s a SQL database but with superpowers.
+An edge function's best friend

 **Superpowers include:**